 As with most of these funeral purchases, you’ll typically find the cheapest price by calling around.
 Do an online search for “monuments in [your city, state]” and you will often find multiple results.

-The downside is that this takes time and effort during a very difficult season.
+The downside to ordering a monument from another company or online is that this takes time and effort during a very difficult season.
 If you are in the middle of dealing with an unexpected death, it can be totally worth it to let the funeral director take care of it all for you.
 Sure, it might cost a little more, but it will be less stressful and will free you up to do more important things, like visiting with family and taking time to grieve.

-However, if you are making your arrangements ahead of time, we fully recommend calling around and price checking each item on this list.
+However, if you are making your arrangements ahead of time, we fully recommend calling around and price checking each item on this list, or even shopping online.

 Flowers and Other Decorations